 Classification is a complementary process to manual coding; after you code part of a dataset, you can run classification on it.
 The classifier, an advanced language technology, calculates the probability that each item belongs to each code in the code set.
-An enterprise license is required to create and use classifiers, but you can experiment with the tool in the 30-day free trial.
+An enterprise license is required to create and use classifiers, but you can experiment with the tool in the 3-day free trial.
+(See the 3-day free trial article for more information)

 A classifier is based on a code set with training data.
 The training and development of a classifier is an iterative process that closely resembles spam filtering.
 As you use the same code set for different datasets, it continuously accumulates training data, which the classifier then uses in its calculations.